 Tuscan Bean and Chicken Soup

 Our Tuscan Bean and Chicken Soup is easy and fast.
-It is a hearty and very flavorful.
-Since it is one of our favorites as well as our customers and friends, we’re sure you’ll enjoy it as well.
+Hearty and very flavorful, it is one of our favorites as well as our friends.
+We’re sure you’ll enjoy it as well.
 Reminiscent of the great soups found in the top Italian restaurants, try a pot full and watch how your family and friends will ask for more.

 1 Pound boneless, skinless chicken breasts, diced into ½” pieces

 1 teaspoon Granulated Onion or Onion Powder